ODA, DAC and the 0.7% standard

 Developing countries are defined for these purposes as all countries or groups of countries that appear on the official list of the DAC.

 Contributions to the general resources of these organizations (“core contributions”) can wholly or in part be considered as official development assistance.

-Via this link below, it's possible to browse through all ODA eligible funding by DGD since 2008: projects by Enabel, programs by non-governmental organisations co-funded by DGD, contributions to international organisations, humanitarian aid, administrative expenditures…
+Via this link, it's possible to browse through all ODA eligible funding by DGD since 2008: projects by Enabel, programs by non-governmental organisations co-funded by DGD, contributions to international organisations, humanitarian aid, administrative expenditures…

 By choosing values out of one or more menus on top of the page, the list below will be limited accordingly.